-Stuttgart in the state of Baden-Württemberg is in southwest Germany.
-There are 13 states in Germany and three cities that carry the same status as states.
-With a population of more eight million in the city and metropolitan area, it is the fourth largest metro area in the country.
-It is a thriving major German population center with a wide variety of industry and tourism.
-The annual Cannstatter Volksfest is the second largest festival in the world after Oktoberfest.
+Stuttgart is in the state of Baden-Württemberg in the southwest of Germany.
+With a population of more eight million in the city, it is the fourth largest metro area in the country with a wide variety of industry and tourism.

-More than 20,000 U.S. military personnel, U.S. federal agencies, civilians and family member make up the garrison community working at Panzer Kaserne, Patch Barracks, Kelley Barracks, Robinson Barracks and Stuttgart Army Airfield.
+More than 20,000 U.S. military personnel, U.S. federal agencies, civilians, and family members make up the garrison community working on Panzer Kaserne, Patch Barracks, Kelley Barracks, Robinson Barracks, and Stuttgart Army Airfield.

 Panzer Kaserne, located in Böblingen, has the garrison headquarters where most of the in-and-out-processing customer service is done.
-It is home Stuttgart and Patch Elementary Schools and Stuttgart High School.
-The garrison’s main Exchange, Car Care and Espress are here.
-Panzer Kaserne is where incoming personnel pick up their personally owned vehicles, have them inspected and get them registered; additionally, the MWR Auto Skills Center is here.
-The Panzer Hotel and a small commissary are located here.
+It is home to the Stuttgart and Patch Elementary Schools and Stuttgart High School.

-A short distance away along highway K1055, commonly known as “Frog Road” because of the signs warning drivers to be aware of migratory frogs crossing the road, is Patch Barracks in Stuttgart-Vaihingen.
+A short distance away is Patch Barracks in Stuttgart-Vaihingen.
 Patch is home to the U.S. European Command.
-The installation features Patch Middle School, the garrison’s main commissary, a gas station and shoppette, movie theater and food court, car wash, Thrift Store and other services.
-Patch is one of the two main residential installations in Stuttgart
+The installation features Patch Middle School, the garrison’s main commissary, a gas station, movie theater, Thrift Store and other services.
+Patch is one of the two main residential installations in Stuttgart.